FreedomBen/breakout71/Readme.md

 ### add lab mode where you need to make three builds (complex, lots of clicking, not fun)

 ## UX / gameplay / Engine

+### unlock levels by earning coins while matching condition

+not by reaching score only, cumulate unlocks across runs

 ### other block types